Proper hydration for kids is more complicated than you might think

 Mangieri, author of Fueling Young Athletes, says it’s never too early to get young players used to drinking water during games and practices.
 “While young athletes need all of the essential nutrients to support health and performance, water is by far the most vital.”
 And even when kids lose as little as 1% of their body weight through sweating, it can affect both their endurance and performance.

 During practices and games, kids should be offered a drink break every 15 minutes of continuous exercise, according to the American Academy of Pediatrics.
+And the amount of water matters.
 As a rule of thumb, Mangieri suggests four to six gulps of water per break.
 “One large gulp is about 1 ounce, so the kids will get 4 to 6 ounces of fluid if they follow that guideline.”

 That said, it’s hard to compete with sports drinks.
 “Gatorade has the sexiness around their beverage because of the taste and the celebrities who are promoting it.
 If you could create the same enthusiasm and excitement around water that they do around Gatorade, I think that would be a game-changer,” Adams says.
 “But we’re not there yet.”